An exposition on finite dimensionality of Chow groups: Finite dimensionality of the Chow groups

-It is difficult to prove the converse, that is : suppose $\CH^p(X)_{\hom}$ is representable then does there exists a curve $C$ and a correspondence $\Gamma$ on $C\times X$, such that $\Gamma_*$ is onto.
-Let us consider the following situation when:
+It is difficult to prove the converse, that is : suppose $\CH^p(X)_{\alg}$ is representable in the sense mentioned above as in Definition \ref{definition1} then does there exist a curve $C$ and a correspondence $\Gamma$ on $C\times X$, such that $\Gamma_*$ is onto?
+Let us consider the following situation:

-I) The Chow group of codimension $p$-cycles are generated by linear subspaces.
-That is there exists a surjective map from $\CH_0(F(X))$ to $\CH^p(X)$.
+I) The Chow group of codimension $p$ cycles are generated by linear subspaces, that is the natural map from $\CH_0(F(X))$ to $\CH^p(X)$ is surjective.
 Here $F(X)$ is the Fano variety of linear subspaces of codimension $p$.
+Under this condition, the assumption (*) is satisfied.

 \begin{theorem} Let $X$ be as above.
-Suppose that $\CH^p(X)_{\hom}$ is representable.
+Suppose that $\CH^p(X)_{\alg}$ is representable.
 Then there exists a smooth projective curve $C$ and a correspondence $\Gamma$ on $C\times X$, such that